-Ca se Investigation Checklist Confirm that laboratory results meet the case definition.
-Confirm clinical case definition.
-Review medical records or speak to an infection preventionist or physician to verify case definition and vaccination status.
-The Varicella (Chickenpox) Reporting Form can be used to recordinformation collected during the investigation.
-Determine vaccination status of the case.
-Sources of vaccination status that should be checked include: Case (or parent), ImmTrac, school nurse records, primary care provider, etc. Identify close contacts and ensure appropriate control measures are implemented (see control measures below).
-Ensure all suspected, probable, and confirmed cases follow airborne and contact precautions until all lesions are crusted over.
-In the event of an outbreak, the Varicella Outbreak Report Form must also be completed and submitted to EAIDU.
-In the event of a varicella hospitalization, copies of the medical record, physician notes, admission summary, H&P, and discharge diagnosis should be faxed or emailed to DSHS EAIDU.
-In the event of a death, copies of the hospital discharge summary, death certificate, and autopsy report should also be faxed to DSHS EAIDU.
-The Varicella Death Investigation Form must also be completed and submitted to EAIDU.
-The Varicella (Chickenpox) Reporting Form generally does not need to be submitted to EAIDU, except in these circumstances: Varicella outbreak Hospitalization due to varicella Varicella death All confirmed and probable case investigations must be entered and submitted for
+- □ Confirm that laboratory results meet the case definition. - □ Confirm clinical case definition. - Review medical records or speak to an infection preventionist or physician to verify case definition and vaccination status. - The Varicella (Chickenpox) Reporting Form can be used to record information collected during the investigation. - Determine vaccination status of the case.
+Sources of vaccination status that should be checked include: - Case (or parent), ImmTrac, school nurse records, primary care provider, etc. - □ Identify close contacts and ensure appropriate control measures are implemented (see control measures below). - □ Ensure all suspected, probable, and confirmed cases follow airborne and contact precautions until all lesions are crusted over. - □ In the event of an outbreak, the Varicella Outbreak Report Form must also be completed and submitted to EAIDU.

+- In the event of a varicella hospitalization, copies of the medical record, physician notes, admission summary, H&P, and discharge diagnosis should be faxed or emailed to DSHS EAIDU. - □ In the event of a death, copies of the hospital discharge summary, death certificate, and autopsy report should also be faxed to DSHS EAIDU. - The Varicella Death Investigation Form must also be completed and submitted to EAIDU. - □ The Varicella (Chickenpox) Reporting Form generally does not need to be submitted to EAIDU, except in these circumstances: - Varicella outbreak - Hospitalization due to varicella - Varicella death - All confirmed and probable case investigations must be entered and submitted for notification in the NEDSS Base System (NBS).
+Please refer to the NBS Data Entry Guidelines for disease specific entry rules.